Skip to main content

 Vacancy Description

-Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 1 or 2 within UCD School of Chemical and Bioprocess Engineering.
+Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 1 or 2 within the UCD Sutherland School of Law.

 Appointment on the above range will be dependent upon qualifications and experience.